Establishing Basic Networking and Connectivity

-API_KEY Go to portal to get a free API key.
+API_KEY Go to portal to get a free API key for the OM1 APIs.
 Enter this API key in the “api_key” field in the /config/turtlebot4.json5 file.
 You can also provide this API key via your .env - just enter it as:

 OM_API_KEY=om1_live_e4252f1cf005af...